 Planning your trip to Prague?
 Well, be prepared to enter into a world of castles, cobbles, and beer that’s cheaper than water.
 It’s gothic architecture and vibrancy make the Czech capital a must-go-to place, and right now it’s pretty hot on the map.
 The Vltava river weaves through it and spires on buildings can be seen from nearly everywhere.
 It’s truly beautiful and definitely one of those places you could go to a billion times and still see something new so there’s a lot to fit in for your first time visiting Prague!

 With over 10 districts and loads of history, food, beer and castles to explore, it can be tricky to know where to start.
 Here’s my guide to seeing the top things to do in Prague, perfect for a long weekend there and for your first time in Prague.

 Transport around Prague

 There are no direct transport links between the Václav Havel airpot and the centre of Prague, but it’s still pretty easy to get there.
-You will need to get a either get bus 119 to the Nadrazi Veleslavin Metro station (line A) or bus 100 to Zlicin Metro station (line B), then hop on one of those to wherever you need to be.
+You will need to get either bus 119 to the Nadrazi Veleslavin Metro station (line A) or bus 100 to Zlicin Metro station (line B), then hop on one of those to wherever you need to be.

 When you buy a ticket you must validate it using the machines near or on your chosen choice of transport.
 There are a shit tonne of inspectors and if you haven’t validated it they will literally frog march you to a cash machine to pay a fine.
 It all sounds very dodgy and unofficial and pretty scam-like, but you will not get out of paying them.
 So, whatever you do, DO NOT FORGET TO VALIDATE YOUR TICKET!